chros73/rtorrent-ps-ch_setup/Favoring-Group-Of-Torrents.md

 Let's take a look what we need for this:
 - define 1 `throttle.up` group named `slowup` and set an inital value for it that will contain all the unimportant torrents (torrents that are assigned to this group)
 - torrents that don't belong to the `slowup` throttle belong to the special group
-- set `d.priority` to high for the special group that will take care of the downloading part
+- set `d.priority` to low for the `slowup` throttle group that will take care of the downloading part
 - raise the default `min_peers`, `max_peers` and `max_uploads` values for the special group (note: these settings aren't saved along the session hence we have to modify them on the fly, if necessary)
 - setup 2 watch directories to automate this assignment between torrents and groups
 - adjust the upload rate of `slowup` throttle on the fly (with the help of an external script) depending on the current upload rate of the special group and the current global upload rate